AlexWayfer/alexwayfer.name/pages/index.md

 ## English language

-Yes, my level in English around Intermediate, but I do my best, and I like it more than Russian, probably because of its laconism and simplicity.
+As you might have notice, my level of English not so good, around Intermediate, but I do my best and I like it more than Russian, probably because of its laconism and simplicity.

 And I want to learn it more, but it's easier when living (or communicating) with English speakers.

+I use my gadgets (smartphone, PC, etc.) and all services (sites) in English, I search any information in English, and I use English for open-source discussions and all commits.

+[My streams](http://twitch.tv/AlexWayfer) mostly in Russian because I want to raise the culture of software development in Russian-speaking community.

 ## Software development